-- An additional amenities building (Facilities Building 2) to be constructed between the cricket pitch and the shared user path that will include change rooms, amenities, umpire facilities, a storeroom and provision for a canteen facility - Two synthetic mixed-purpose courts to accommodate a range of sports including netball, basketball and tennis - An additional toilet block to be constructed near the children's playground, including an additional site compound for sewer and power connections on Lilyfield Road as shown on Figure 5-2. - Installation and commissioning of four lighting towers over the AFL/cricket oval and soccer oval (piling works and conduits were undertaken during Stage 2 of the project) - Installation of eight AFL goal posts. - Utility works including protection and/or adjustment of existing utilities and installation of new utilities.
+- An additional amenities building (Facilities Building 2) to be constructed between the cricket pitch and the shared user path that will include change rooms, amenities, umpire facilities, a storeroom and provision for a canteen facility - Two synthetic mixed-purpose courts to accommodate a range of sports including netball, basketball and tennis - An additional toilet block to be constructed near the children's playground (Fig 5-2), including an additional site compound for and sewer connections in the Parklands and adjacent to Lilyfield Road as shown in Figures 5-2, 5-3 and 5-4. - Installation and commissioning of four lighting towers over the AFL/cricket oval and soccer oval (piling works and conduits were undertaken during Stage 2 of the project) - Installation of eight AFL goal posts. - Utility works including protection and/or adjustment of existing utilities and installation of new utilities.